-We offer fall brown bear hunts beginning August 10 until the bears go in the den in late October.
+We Alaska brown bear hunting in the fall beginning August 10 until the bears go in the den in late October.
 We hunt these bears along river systems where they are congregating and feeding on salmon stocks.
 They are considered brown bears by Boone and Crocket because they live and feed within 50 miles of the coast. (see definition below)

 Due to the fact that these bears are feeding on salmon along rivers most of our travel will be done in jet powered riverboats or in rafts.
 We offer these trips as hunting / fishing combination packages where we spend the early morning and late evening hours hunting bears and our mid day hours catching trophy Alaskan rainbow trout and salmon.